NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 When choosing libraries and third-party services, code size should be one of the selection criteria.

 As a general rule, we should avoid using [kitchen sink libraries](https://www.quora.com/What-is-a-%E2%80%9Ckitchen-sink%E2%80%9D-in-the-context-of-programming) (i.e., libraries that integrate all sorts of features) and instead choose libraries that meet the specific needs of our applications.
-For instance, the appropriate libraries will differ when rendering, say, read-only tables versus editable ones.
+The appropriate libraries will differ when rendering, for instance, read-only tables versus editable ones.
 In the former case, a small and simple library may suffice, whereas in the latter case, a larger and more feature-rich library may be necessary.

 Many tools can be used to determine the size of JavaScript libraries:

-- [Webpack Bundle analyzer](https://www.npmjs.com/package/webpack-bundle-analyzer) and [Rollup Bundle Visualizer](https://www.npmjs.com/package/rollup-plugin-visualizer) provide an exact breakdown of the contribution of each JavaScript module and package to the built application bundle.
+- [Webpack Bundle analyzer](https://www.npmjs.com/package/webpack-bundle-analyzer) and [Rollup Bundle Visualizer](https://www.npmjs.com/package/rollup-plugin-visualizer) show how much each JavaScript module and package contribute to the size of the built application bundle.
 - The [Bundle Size](https://marketplace.visualstudio.com/items?itemName=ambar.bundle-size) extension for VSCode displays the code size of npm packages next to the imports in the code.
 - The [bundlejs](https://bundlejs.com/) website allows users to partially import code from many JavaScript packages and then measures the resulting bundle size.
 - The [bundlephobia](https://bundlephobia.com/) website shows code size of npm packages.
-- The network tab in the web browsers' [DevTools](https://developer.mozilla.org/en-US/docs/Glossary/Developer_Tools) provides the exact size of each resource a webpage loads.
+- The network tab in the web browsers' [DevTools](https://developer.mozilla.org/en-US/docs/Glossary/Developer_Tools) shows the exact size of each resource a webpage loads, before and after compression.

 In addition to library size, the ability to **tree-shake** should also be considered when choosing libraries.